nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
 * Only full words will be matched for room_number and phone_number, the arguments should be exactly the same as the person's ROOM_NUMBER and PHONE_NUMBER

-* Order of the tags do not matter `t/friends colleagues` works the same as `t/colleagues friends`
+* Order of the tags do not matter `t/friends t/colleagues` works the same as `t/colleagues t/friends`

 Examples:
 * `find p/94509592 n/Alex Jones r/08-1234 t/friends colleagues`